Propylene oxide - The clean Evonik-Uhde HPPO technology

 The process incorporates years of experience gained in all relevant process steps through the operation of a pilot plant.
 The pilot plant demonstrated under practical conditions the absence of co-products as well as the environmental compatibility and high product yield of the process, thus paving the way for development to market maturity.

 The Evonik-Uhde HPPO technology has been in successful commercial operation at the world’s first plant to be based on this process since 2008.
 The plant is owned by SKC of Korea.
-In 2011 Evonik and thyssenkrupp Industrial Solutions were awarded two further contracts: Expansion of the aforementioned SKC plant and a contract to build a 300,000 tonne-per-year plant in Jilin, China.
+In 2011 Evonik and thyssenkrupp Industrial Solutions were awarded two further contracts: Expansion of the aforementioned SKC plant and a contract to build a 300,000 tons-per-year plant in Jilin, China.

 Operation of the Evonik-Uhde HPPO process is extremely cost-effective due to efficient feedstock consumption, a high-performance catalyst and low capital investment.
 The epoxidation reactor is specially designed for the exothermic reaction and combines efficient heat transfer with an almost ideal plug-flow characteristic.
 Compared to other state-of-the-art PO technologies, the Evonik-Uhde HPPO process also entails lower capital investment, thus allowing the investor to be more flexible in his investment decisions.